paradisetester/material/README.md

-# standalone
+# EXPLORE BY SELECTING ONE

-For download the standalone
+For download the EXPLORE BY SELECTING ONE

 ``````````
 git clone https://github.com/paradisetester/material.git